 Since 2021, JPI Oceans is a UN Ocean Decade Implementing Partner for Europe.

-In this role, JPI Oceans will facilitate and coordinate national, regional and programmatic contributions to Ocean Decade Actions.
-This will include mobilisation of JPI Oceans’s network of members towards scoping for new activities and partnerships, resource mobilisation, and communication and outreach.
+In this role, JPI Oceans facilitates and coordinates national, regional and programmatic contributions to Ocean Decade Actions.
+This includes mobilisation of JPI Oceans’s network of members towards scoping for new activities and partnerships, resource mobilisation, and communication and outreach.

 “We are honoured to have the opportunity to help contribute to the UN’s ambitious idea of an Ocean Decade with some equally ambitious actions to make the ocean a better place,” said Thorsten Kiefer, JPI Oceans Executive Director.
 “The pan-European member countries of JPI Oceans were always dedicated to the Decade’s ambition.
 As an Implementing Partner we now welcome the mandate to align their national priorities with the Decade’s global agenda.”
 The JPI Oceans Management Board Task Team consists of Management Board members from Estonia (Katarina Viik), Italy (Angelo Camerlenghi), Germany (Susanne Korich), and Norway (Eivind Lorentzen).

-The activities of JPI Oceans as Decade Implementing Partner for Europe will be regularly highlighted via the Ocean Decade website and social media channels.
+The activities of JPI Oceans as Decade Implementing Partner for Europe is regularly highlighted via the Ocean Decade website and social media channels.

-JPI Oceans plans to focus its contribution to the Decade and make a difference particularly through its Joint Actions and strategic engagements.
+JPI Oceans focuses its contribution to the Decade and makes a difference particularly through its Joint Actions and strategic engagements.

 A first Decade implementing activity was launched through a co-branded Call for projects on Underwater Noise in the Marine Environment.
 Supported by Belgium, Germany, Italy, Ireland, Norway, Poland, Romania, Spain, and together with BANOS, BlueMed and NOAA, the call is endorsed as JPI Oceans’ first focused contribution to the implementation of the UN Ocean Decade.
 It offers a concrete opportunity to systematically approach ocean challenges, support policy and governance, and carry out experimental research activities on the emerging issue of the acoustic pollution of ocean and seas.
 As a result of the call, five projects were selected for funding and endorsed as UN Ocean Decade projects.